MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/adoption-intro/resource-group-explainer.md

 ---
-title: Explainer - what is Azure resource group?
+title: Explainer - what is an Azure resource group?
 description: Explains the internal Azure function of a resource group
 author: petertay
 ---

-# What is a resource group?
+# What is an Azure resource group?

 In the "[what is Azure Resource Manager?](resource-manager-explainer.md)" explainer, you learned that Azure Resource Manager requires a **resource group identifier** when a call is made to create, read, update, or delete a resource.
 The resource group ID refers to a **resource group**.
 A resource group is simply an identifier that Azure Resource Manager applies to resources to group them together.
 This allows Azure Resource Manager to apply operations to a group of resources that share a common resource group ID.